HiFace: High-Fidelity 3D Face Reconstruction by Learning Static and Dynamic Details: Introduction

 The reconstruction of a 3D face from a single image has drawn much attention recently~\cite{tewari2017mofa,deng2019accurate,lee2020uncertainty,MICA}.
 It has tremendous potential applications like face recognition~\cite{cao2018pose,schroff2015facenet,blanz2002face,romdhani2002face}, face animation~\cite{cudeiro2019capture,yue2022anifacegan}, virtual reality~\cite{bouaziz2013online,ribera2017facial,hu2017avatar}, {\etc} For example, the reconstructed 3D face representation can be driven by an audio~\cite{cudeiro2019capture}, or a video from another person~\cite{kim2018deep}.

 To build a flexible and animatable facial representation, a popular way is to leverage the success of 3D Morphable Models (3DMMs)~\cite{blanz1999morphable,booth2018large,cao2013facewarehouse,li2017learning,smith2020morphable}, which decouple the influence of shape, expression, albedo, and others by modeling them in separate coefficients.
 Typically in literature, one can achieve coarse shape reconstruction in coefficients-fitting optimization~\cite{gecer2019ganfit,wood2022dense,bao2021high,yang2020facescape,bai2022ffhq}, or an analysis-by-synthesis pipeline~\cite{tewari2017mofa,deng2019accurate,MICA,luo2021normalized}.
-However, as the underlying low-dimensional representation for shape and expression of 3DMMs is not capable of representing fine facial details (\eg, wrinkles), recent advances model such details with a displacement map~\cite{chen2020self,yang2020facescape,chen2019photo,cao2015real,yamaguchi2018high}.
+As 3DMMs typically capture only the coarse facial geometry and are not capable of representing fine details (\eg, wrinkles), recent advances model such details with a displacement map~\cite{chen2020self,yang2020facescape,chen2019photo,cao2015real,yamaguchi2018high}.
 However, previous work fails to model the distinction between static and dynamic factors of fine detail, leading to errors in reconstructions.
 For example, given that one may drive the expression of a young man from an old man, trivially transferring all wrinkles from the old man to the young man could make the young man look unnatural.
 In this sense, Feng {\etal}~\cite{feng2021learning} implicitly leverages the person-specific identity and expression as conditions to generate the details.
 Although effective, they optimize the model in an analysis-by-synthesis pipeline with only the image-level supervision, leading to insufficient decoupling of static and dynamic details and inconsistent animation results (see Fig.~\ref{fig:animation}).